Trace (manhwa)

-Since April 2007, the manhwa has been published on Daum, one of South Korea's leading internet portals and home to many popular webtoons.
+Since April 2007, his manhwa has been featured on Daum, one of the major internet portals of South Korea and the birthplace of many hit webtoons.

 Plot

-The story takes place in modern South Korea.
-About 30 years earlier, unidentified humanoid creatures appeared on Earth and attacked humanity.
-These monsters, called "Troubles," caused mass destruction and chaos.
-At the same time, other mutants with supernatural abilities—called "Traces"—were born.
-Traces are the only ones capable of fighting Troubles, but they are feared and ostracized because many abuse their powers.
+The story is set in contemporary South Korea.
+Roughly 30 years ago, unidentified creatures resembling humans appeared on Earth and attacked mankind.
+These monsters caused mass destruction and chaos and were known as "Troubles."
+Along with the first appearance of these monsters, other mutants with supernatural abilities, known as "Traces," were also born.
+Traces are the only mutants who can fight Troubles, but are considered freaks and shunned by the general populace as they often misuse their powers.

-The plot focuses on two main characters: Sah Ghang Gwon, a high school student born a Trace who tries to hide his abilities, and Kim Yun-seong, who gained Trace powers in his early 30s.
-Shortly after Kim Yun-seong acquired his powers, his wife and daughter were taken away for experimentation.
+The plot revolves around two main characters: Sah Ghang Gwon, a high school student born as a Trace who attempts to hide his abilities, and Kim Yoon Seong, who acquired his Trace abilities in his early 30s.
+Soon after Kim Yoon Seong acquired his powers, his wife and daughter were taken away from him for experimental purposes.